-Stage 2: Disputants' Opening Statements.
-Each party is invited to describe, in his or her own words, what the dispute is about and how he or she has been affected by it, and to present some general ideas about resolving it.
+Stage 2: Disputants' opening statements.
+Each party is invited to describe the dispute and its consequences, financial and otherwise.
+The mediator might entertain general ideas about resolution, as well.
 While one person is speaking, the other is not allowed to interrupt.

-Stage 4: Private Caucuses.
-The private caucus is a chance for each party to meet privately with the mediator (usually in a nearby room) to discuss the strengths and weaknesses of his or her position and new ideas for settlement.
-The mediator may caucus with each side just once, or several times, as needed.
-These private meetings are considered the guts of mediation.
+Stage 4: Private caucuses.
+The private caucus is a chance for each party to meet privately with the mediator.
+Each side will be placed in a separate room.
+The mediator will go between the two rooms to discuss the strengths and weaknesses of each position and to exchange offers.
+The mediator continues the exchange as needed during the time allowed.
+These private meetings comprise the guts of mediation.

 Stage 5: Joint negotiation.
 After caucuses, the mediator might bring the parties back together to negotiate directly, but this is unusual.
 The mediator usually doesn't bring the parties back together until a settlement is reached or the time allotted for the mediation ends.